 Stephanie Griggs travels with her husband and friends.
-She believes that life is way too short and you must put yourself out there and enjoy life.
-She tries to help by sharing the resources and books which have helped her in her researches.
+She believes life is way too short, and you must put yourself out there and enjoy life.
+She tries to help by sharing the resources and books that have helped her research.

 8. Travel Pockets

 This duo of two sisters has traveled to the Caribbean, Norway, Europe, Singapore, Hong Kong, and now Los Angeles.
 An interesting feature on the site is a section about ‘pet travels,’ which shares pet-friendly places for those who take their fur babies with them everywhere; after all, pets are loved!

 Candy and Crystal are sisters who spent their childhood and early adult life in Japan.
-They moved to United States, since they have travelled.
+They moved to the United States they traveled.
 What I love most about them is they travel in style.
 Their outfits are so chic.

 9. Dose of Life

-This couple mostly blogs about travel destinations in and around Bangkok they also have a couple of blogs about their visit to Pakistan.
-The blog also share some important gadget travelers you need to have as a frequent traveler and a lot more food and lifestyle related tips.
+This couple mostly blogs about travel destinations in and around Bangkok; they also have a couple of blogs about their visit to Pakistan.
+The blog also shares some important gadgets travelers need as frequent travelers and many more food and lifestyle-related tips.

 Shayan&Kanika are a married couple living in Thailand.
-What I love most about them is that Shayan is a Pakistani and Kanika is from India and despite their clashing yet similar background, love triumphed all.
+What I love most about them is that Shayan is Pakistani, and Kanika is from India.
+Despite their clashing yet similar background, love triumphed over all.

 10. Two Tickets To

-This travelling couple has been to Scotland, Balkans and Germany.
-They have blogged about Bulgaria, Bosnia, Macedonia, Kosovo and much more.
-The blogs are written more in a fashion of a travel diary so the reader gets to experience EVERYTHING!
+This traveling couple has been to Scotland, the Balkans, and Germany.
+They have blogged about Bulgaria, Bosnia, Macedonia, Kosovo, and much more.
+The blogs are written more in a fashion of a travel diary, so the reader gets to experience EVERYTHING!

-Matt and Lucy are British and fresh graduate.
-They travel together while Matt supplements with a great sense of humor, Lucy likes to document each and everything in her travel diary.
+Matt and Lucy are British and fresh graduates.
+They travel together while Matt supplements them with a great sense of humor.
+Lucy likes to document everything in her travel diary.

 11. Things We’ve Seen

-The best part about this travel blog is that it is available in both English and Dutch.
+The best part about this travel blog is that it is available in English and Dutch.
 They have visited Africa, America, Europe, the Middle East, and Oceania.
 Their tips on traveling routes are detailed and well-organized.
 Their witty sense of humor is amusing.